LceOmlet/UniTS/readme.md

 1. Install [miniconda](https://docs.anaconda.com/anaconda/install/linux/).
 2. Simply rum `bash env.sh` and waiting for the environment to be installed.

 Just run `python app.py` in the created python environment "UniTS".
-You should see the GUI as shown in the image below.
+You will see the GUI as shown in the image below.
 ![Pre-training Model](./figures/Pre_training.png)

 ### Notice